tatianaacostag/DevelopersDoc_site/content/en/docs/Integrations/API integration/Payments-API-Chile.md

 ```

 {{< /tab >}}

 {{< /tabs >}}

 ### Charge

 Use this method to perform a one-step flow, namely a charge.
-In this step, both steps of the two-step flow are combined in a single transaction and the funds are transferred from the customers account to your PayU account once they have been approved:
+In this step, both steps of the two-step flow are combined in a single transaction and the funds are transferred from the customers account to your PayU account once they have been approved.

+#### Request and Response Examples

-The following are the request and response bodies for this transaction type.
+Below are examples of request and response bodies in JSON and XML formats.

 {{< tabs tabTotal="2" tabID="4" tabName1="JSON" tabName2="XML" >}}

 {{< tab tabNum="1" >}}

 <br>

-Request Example:
+**Request Example:**

 ```JSON
 {
    "language": "es",